dsccommunity/SqlServerDsc/README.md

   Services does not use SSL.
 * **`[Boolean]` SuppressRestart** _(Write)_: Reporting Services need to be restarted after initialization or settings change.
-If this parameter is set to $true, Reporting Services will not be restarted, even after initialisation.
+If this parameter is set to $true, Reporting Services will not be restarted, even after initialization.

 #### Read-Only Properties from Get-TargetResource